younix/g403led/README.md

 # How to build this software?

-The following commands should work an every OpenBSD system.
+The following commands should work on "every" OpenBSD system.

 ```
 git clone https://github.com/younix/g403led